TheNameIsNigel/android-worker/README.rst

-OAB-Java
+Android-Worker 0.0.1
 ========
-oab-java.sh v0.2.6 - Create a local 'apt' repository for Sun Java 6 and/or Oracle Java 7 packages.
+start.sh v0.2.6 - Initializes a build directory for Android.

-Copyright (c) Martin Wimpress, http://flexion.org.
+Copyright (c) Ryan Norris, http://www.gitmanagement.tk.
 MIT License

-By running this script to download Java you acknowledge that you have read and accepted the terms of the Oracle end user license agreement.
+By running this script, you acknowledge that you have read and accepted the terms of the Oracle end user license agreement.

 * http://www.oracle.com/technetwork/java/javase/terms/license/